railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 * ``Cancelled`` : the lead has been cancelled because the salesperson has decided that it is not worth following up.

-When a new lead has been created it is automatically put into the Open state.

 You can also import a huge list of leads.
 That may be useful if you have bought a database of potential prospects and you want to load them all into the system to handle them all at the same time.